-UTT Apply 1 opens on 2 October 2018 for you to search for training courses that start the following autumn.
-You can begin making applications through Apply 1 from 9 October 2018.
+UTT Apply 1 opens on 1 October 2019 for you to search for training courses that start the following autumn.
+You can begin making applications through Apply 1 on 8 October 2019.
 Places are allocated on a first come, first served basis so make sure you have everything ready to apply as soon as possible.
 This is particularly important for popular courses to maximise your chance of getting the training place you want.
 You can only apply to a training programme when it's open.
 You can apply to up to three different training programmes at the same time during Apply 1.

 The Department for Education (DfE) has launched a new free service providing support, information and advice to people looking to undertake a teacher training programme.
 You can register at Get into Teaching.

-The Apply 2 phase opens in November 2018.
+The Apply 2 phase usually opens the following month.
 If you don't hold any offers from the Apply 1 phase, you can then make further applications.
 They have to be made one at a time but can be for any route and you can keep applying until you're offered a place.

-Applicants for primary and secondary teacher training in Wales can also apply to the Welsh Graduate Teacher Programme (GTP) through one of the three regional centres for teacher training and education.
+Applicants for primary and secondary teacher training in Wales can also apply to the Welsh Graduate Teacher Programme (GTP) through one of the Initial Teacher Education (ITE) providers.
 Applications to Scottish institutions are made through the UCAS undergraduate application system.
 If you want to teach in Northern Ireland, contact PGCE providers directly for an application form.